tafakkur/QualtricsHub/Functions/Add-Social-Media-Link.md

 # Add Social Media Link in the Survey

-This code allows you to add a hyperlink to an image in a Qualtrics survey.
+This code allows you to add a social media hyperlink to an image in a Qualtrics survey.
 My primary use case has been to create sharing buttons for social media platforms at the end of the survey.
+Since Qualtrics blocks social media sites, some workaround is required.

+The codes below contain links to the social media icons at this GitHub account.
+The best option for you is to upload your custom social media icons into Qualtrics and then use them.
+This will allow them to load faster and ensure they are always shown.

 <br><br>
 [*Link to Working Demo*](https://iima.au1.qualtrics.com/jfe/form/SV_aaWPtD2N7WEQIXr)
 <small><br>Hold down <kbd>Ctrl</kbd> or <kbd>⌘ Cmd</kbd> to open the link in a new tab</small>